lmdbjava/benchmarks/results/20160630/README.md

 1.8.0_92.

 Raw CSV, TXT and DAT output files from the execution are available in the same GitHub directory as this README and images.
-The scripts uses to execute the benchmark and generate the output files are also in the results directory.
+The scripts used to execute the benchmark and generate the output files are also in the results directory.

 ## Test 1: LMDB Implementation Settings